MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-activity-explorer-available-events.md

 - Justification text is not currently available on sensitivity label downgrade from Sharepoint and OneDrive.

-- Sensitive information types are currently not available for auto-labeling activities from Word, Excel, PowerPoint, and Outlook, as well as SharePoint Online, and OneDrive.
+- Sensitive information types are currently not available for autolabeling activities from Word, Excel, PowerPoint, and Outlook, as well as SharePoint Online, and OneDrive.